 This, mind you, is not how I-Doser recommends that one administer I-Doses.
 I-Doser says the I-Dose should be administered through their special headphones, “while lying down in a dim-lit room in solitude without any noisy distractions.”
 I, on the other hand, was wearing my nice but not “specially designed for I-Dosing” headphones, and was sitting mostly-upright in my bright lit living room thoroughly distracted by my food and the glowing screen of my laptop while sounds came from the heater and the ceiling fan.
 And yet…about halfway through, I did start to feel not just sleepy, but a bit hazy.
 I felt strange in a way I couldn’t quite put my finger on.

-Was the I-Dose actually having an effect on my brain?
+Was the I-Dose or even Kratom has actually having an effect on my brain?
 What is a “simulated drug experience” supposed to feel like?
-Now I was thinking not about Sylvester Stallone, but about Howard Becker.
+Should we take kratom for energy boost?
+Now I was thinking not about Sylvester Stallone, but about Howard Becker, if you are interesting find the best kratom vendors, will serve as a general overview of red vein kratom and will demonstrate its main uses and how to consume the supplement safely and as effectively as possible.

 In his 1953 paper “Becoming a Marihuana User” [pdf], sociologist Howard Becker argues that some people use marijuana for pleasure not because they are individually predisposed to engage in such deviant behavior, but because they’ve had experiences which have conditioned them to view using marijuana for pleasure as both possible and desirable.
 In other words, it’s not that some people are predisposed to smoke weed, and when they encounter it, they smoke it and automatically become high; rather, people smoke weed because they decided to try it, learned to perceive the biological effects of smoking it, and then learned to interpret those sensations as something pleasant, as “being high.”
 As Becker writes,